Alamantus/FeatherWiki/README.md

 ### Least Compatible

-These versions are smaller, but will only run on newer browsers running JavaScript with up to ECMAScript 2022 features.
+These versions are smaller, but will only run on newer browsers running JavaScript with up to ECMAScript 2020 features.
+As such, these are much more symbolic than actually recommended for use; _Only use these if you use a modern, up-to-date web browser and don't plan on publishing your Feather Wiki for other to see._

 - **Robin:** `80.331 kb`
   - Includes both WYSIWYG editor _and_ Markdown editor with toggle button